breakmen1/MERN-TODO-APP/readme.md

 ---

-**Kubeadm Cluster master (Dev) and slave (Dev1) node health monitoring using prometheus as data source and grafana as dashboard to visualize performance matrice**
+**Kubeadm Cluster master (Dev) and slave (Dev1) node health monitoring using prometheus as data source and grafana as dashboard to visualize performance matrice:**

 ---